dmbarbour/glas/docs/GlasApps.md

 * 'sys.\*' - system APIs, e.g. network, filesystem, clock, FFI, reflection
 * 'db.\*' - shared, persistent registers, bound to a configured database
-* 'g.\*' - ephemeral, 'global' registers bound to runtime instance
+* 'mem.\*' - ephemeral registers bound to runtime-local memory

+The 'sys.\*' APIs are described below.
+The 'db.\*' and 'mem.\*' registers have relevant type distinctions: runtime-scoped data, such as FFI threads, cannot be stored to 'db.\*'.
+Depending on configuration, 'db.\*' may still be ephemeral.
+Because there are no long-running application methods, all relevant application state is held within 'db.\*' or 'mem.\*'.

+We also receive 'app.\*' as an open fixpoint of the application.

-These are provided in the input Env (alongside 'app.\*' for the open fixpoint).
-The 'sys.\*' APIs are described below, while 'db.\*' and 'g.\*' provide some toplevel state visible to 'http' and other methods.
+provide some toplevel state visible to 'http' and other methods.
 Although these model global state, it is possible to scope access and partition application state between subcomponents (assuming support from the front-end compiler).

 ## State